-When a student finishes a grading period doing high quality work, which requires skills acquired throughout the grading period, low grades at the beginning of the grading period need not diminish the appropriate
+When a student finishes a grading period doing high-quality work, which requires skills acquired throughout the grading period, low grades at the beginning of the grading period need not diminish the appropriate evaluation of the student's achievement.
+Similarly, high grades at the beginning need not compensate for a downward trend in achievement.

-If a student misses class without an excuse and does not subsequently turn in homework, take a test or fulfill another class requirement, which he/she missed, the teacher may lower the student's grade for nonperformance.
+If a student misses class without an excuse and does not subsequently turn in homework, take a test or fulfill another class requirement, that they missed, the teacher may lower the student's grade for nonperformance.
 Students with excessive unexcused absences (6 absences per semester) may be given a failing grade and not receive credit for the course.

-With the approval of the Principal or designee, a student may repeat a course in order to raise his/her grade.
+With the approval of the Principal or designee, a student may repeat a course in order to raise their grade.
 The student shall receive credit once for taking the course.